aradhyapurohit8799/AngularProject/README.md

     "source venv/bin/activate"
 2. To run the flask app, type the following command on ubuntu wsl prompt inside code folder of Assignment 2 folder:
     "python app.py"

+## Login In (secret credentials)
+1. Enter username as "AP8799"
+2. Enter password as "asdf"